types of jobs at a hotel

 You will also need to respond to all concerns and complaints, providing prompt resolutions that keep guests satisfied with their hotel experience.
 Most of your correspondence will occur by phone or email, though in-person chats are needed from time to time as well.

-Hotels don't only serve as a place for an overnight stay, but also as a venue for hosting a number of events.
+Hotels don't only serve as a place for an overnight stay, but also as a venue for hosting events.
 Each hotel may be equipped with a variety of facilities meant to host these events, such as large dining areas, conference or meeting rooms, ballrooms, and in some cases, concert venues.
 To help these events go smoothly and provide guests and hosts with the service they need, a staff member will be hired to help coordinate these events.
 Hotel event planners and conference managers are tasked with planning, managing, and executing whatever events are held at the hotel, whether they are weddings, award ceremonies, trade shows, or any other business or social event.

 Event planning can be the ideal job for those looking for an exciting career that requires multiple skills to perform.
 The job requires strong attention to detail, the ability to communicate and negotiate effectively with both clients and vendors, budgeting skills to make the most of a client's funds, strategic planning to organize the event as well as plan for any contingencies, and the fortitude to juggle a multitude of tasks at once.